A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Results

 \subsubsection{X-rays}

 The mass model of the intra-cluster gas is almost identical to the model obtained in B24.
-The two parametrisations of the likelihood intrinsic error lead to similar likelihood values with $\mathcal{L}_{\rm X-ray}$ of $-33201$ for our best-fitting model, compared to $-33189$ in B24.
+The two parametrisations of the likelihood intrinsic error lead to similar likelihood values according to their variations.
+Mock distribution of $10^5$ likelihoods based on the best-fitting model yields a standard deviation of $87$, which is way larger than the likelihood difference between this work and B24, with a $\mathcal{L}_{\rm X-ray}$ of $-33208$ and $-33189$, respectively.
 The log-likelihood distribution among the pixels is also close, though with the new error parametrisation, it is slightly wider, with a few pixels with worse and better likelihoods.
 Hence, we can estimate that the addition of the other likelihoods has not affected the estimate of the gas distribution as presented in B24.